Zest-studi-o/P01-Allotment-gardens/README.md

 City Gardens is an initiative created in conjunction with local communities and Dublin City Council, the aim of this initiative is to encourage people who live in the inner city, particularly in apartments and flat complexes to spend some time outside gardening and socialising using public lands divided into allotments which can be used by members of the public.

-People can take an allotment for the purpose of gardening and producing fruit and vegetables, these are located in different parts of Dublin city, to allow people from different suburbs to participate in the initiative.
+People can take an allotment for gardening and producing fruit and vegetables, these are located in different parts of Dublin city, to allow people from different suburbs to participate in the initiative.

 There is a small fee to be able to join and members need to optimally maintain the plot, optionally fruit and veg can be produced, and 10% of this produce can be sold at local markets so the community gardens can have further social events, core funding is provided by Dublin City Hall and the fees.
 When first signing up people receive a free starter pack including a gardening and horticulture book to make the best use of the land.